richard-medina/richard-medina.github.io/_pages/about.md

 I'm particularly interested in kinetic equations on spatially bounded domains, like the kinetic Fokker-Planck equation, the Boltzmann equation, and the Landau equation.

-**Professional address:**
-CEREMADE (Centre de Recherche en Mathématiques de la Décision) Place du Maréchal de Lattre de Tassigny - 75775 PARIS Cedex 16
+**Professional address:** Place du Maréchal de Lattre de Tassigny - 75775 PARIS Cedex 16